Egeeio/gsd-log-parser/README.md

-# lager
+# lager 🍺

-Lager a script that parses the system journal for events and returns data from them.
+Lager a script that parses the system journal for events and publishes to Redis.